osmedeus/documentation/src/workflow/other-fields.md

 This field shows a list of files that will show up on the Web UI modules.

 Also when call the cleaning script like `Cleaning("{{.Output}}/subdomain/")`.
 It will delete all the things in the subdomain folder except the file in the report section.

+When you're using `--resume` flag.
+This is also the file that the core engine check if the module is already run or not too.

 ```yaml